No noise. No vanity metrics. No recycled takes.

 Every article is written for the person who has to make the strategic call, not the developer who implements it.
 Technical depth where it matters, plain language everywhere else.

 The Signal isn't just a blog.
-It's a deliberate 30-article knowledge graph designed to build ROI.LIVE's entity authority in AI search while delivering genuine value to every reader.
+It's a deliberate 46-article knowledge graph across four clusters designed to build ROI.LIVE's entity authority in AI search, information gain, and e-commerce strategy while delivering genuine value to every reader.

 AI search is moving fast.
 Every article in The Signal is reviewed quarterly and updated when the data changes.
 You're reading the current state of play, not a 2024 snapshot.